 It is harder to educate yourself on something that you don’t enjoy.
 Consider investments that may be related to personal interests or may share some other personal connection.
 Interest-related investments could include wine, antiques, vinyl, and even rare video games.
 If you are a hands-on DIY-loving hobbyist you could take on restoration projects such as restoring an old car for investment purposes or even renovating and flipping property.
 Alternatively, there may be a local project that you’re passionate about to learn and invest in such as a new shop or a wind farm.

 Another type of investing is options trading.
 If you live in the UK and are considering options trading, a good place to begin is Options Trading UK.
 Options trading is “an advanced but extremely flexible way to get into the markets.”
-(Michael Graw @ Buy Shares)
+(Michael Graw @ Buy Shares) Other options include using an STP Broker.

 Get Advice from Software

 There are many types of software out there that can help to educate you on investing money.
 These may include Robo-advisers and broker software such as Thinkorswim options trading, capable of advising you on the best investment options based on raw figures.
-If you do not have a lot of money, there are even investment apps that can help you to make money out of your spare change.
-Moneybox is one such app that rounds up every purchase you make to the nearest dollar and then put this leftover change into a savings account to invest with.
+If you do not have a lot of money, there are even investment apps that can help you make money out of your spare change.
+Moneybox is one such app that rounds up every purchase you make to the nearest dollar and then puts this leftover change into a savings account to invest in.

 Use a Broker